 Infinite scrolling enables website visitors to discover new content by scrolling, rather than clicking.
 When the end of a section has been reached, the next part is automatically shown.
 Social networks, like Facebook, Instagram, Reddit, and Quora, have long since employed this method to present their users with content in a continual newsfeed.
 Infinite scrolling has also been a common tool used in blogs for some time now and is sure to play a large role in the future.

 Infinite scrolling is ideal for websites with a wide range of information.
 While a blog with 100 to 200 posts can still be easily paginated, the benefits of page splitting on large web projects decreases as the amount of information increases.
 It’s unlikely for a reader to search for page 812 from a total of 5782 pages, for example.
 Infinite scrolling on the other hand, is typically used with sophisticated algorithms that pre-filter information and present users with the most relevant blog posts first.

-Website operators, who want to jump on the infinite scrolling bandwagon in 2020, should, however, make sure they do so in a search engine-friendly way.
+Website operators, who want to jump on the infinite scrolling bandwagon in 2020, should, however, ensure they do so in a search engine-friendly way.
 While Google initially struggled with crawling scroll websites, infinite scrolling can now be implemented without worry thanks to detailed design guidelines from the search engine market leader.
-Take the following points into consideration:
+The following points should be taken into consideration:

 - Individual URL for every subpage